FalacerSelene/vim-commentable/README.md

 Please email all bugs report and feature suggestions to:

-&lt; mj dot git plus commentable at fastmail dot com &gt;
+&lt; git at adamselene dot net &gt;

 ## 6\.
 Licence <!-- {{{1 -->
 <a name="licence"></a>

-As per convention, Commentable is licenced under the term of the [Vim licence][vim-lic], and may also be bound by the Neovim licence when run as a [Neovim][neovim] plugin instead.
+Commentable is licenced under the UNLICENCE.
+It may also be bound by the terms of the [Vim licence][vim-lic] or the [Neovim][neovim] licence aswell.

 <!-- Links {{{1 -->